Assumption-lean weak limits and tests for two-stage adaptive experiments: Introduction

-\begin{enumerate} \item\textbf{Assumption-lean weak limits:} We derive new weak convergence results for WIPW estimators in two-stage experimental settings (Algorithm~\ref{alg:off_evaluation}).
+\begin{enumerate} \item\textbf{Assumption-lean weak limits:} We derive new weak convergence results for WIPW estimators in two-stage experimental settings.
 These results apply to a wide range of signal strengths under minimal distributional assumptions.
 Such generality ensures valid inference across the null (zero signal), contiguous (weak signal), and fixed (strong signal) regimes, addressing key demands in hypothesis testing.
 Our analysis also uncovers a smooth transition of the limiting distribution across signal regimes, offering a unified perspective that connects several existing results in the literature.
-The proofs of these results require a new set of probabilistic tools to account for the dependence structure induced by adaptive data collection.
-To this end, we derive new results on conditional normal approximation (Lemma~\ref{lem:CLT_BL}) and continuous mapping theorems (Lemma~\ref{lem:continuous_map_varying} and \ref{lem:sufficient_condition_CMT}), generalizing the existing unconditional tools~\citep{chatterjee2008multivariate,meckes2009stein}.
-These new tools may be of independent interest for analyzing other adaptive experiments. \item\textbf{A fast bootstrap testing procedure:} Building on the general weak convergence results, we define a class of asymptotically valid tests using WIPW test statistics.
+Our general results can be readily applied to two real-world adaptive experimental designs: \emph{batched bandit experiments} and \emph{subgroup enrichment experiments}.
+Although these experiments arise in distinct scientific contexts, both can be naturally accommodated within our theoretical framework.
+The proofs of main results hinge on a set of probabilistic tools that explicitly account for the dependence induced by adaptive data collection.
+To this end, we develop new results on conditional normal approximation (Lemma~\ref{lem:CLT_BL}) and conditional continuous mapping (Lemmas~\ref{lem:continuous_map_varying}), extending classical unconditional tools \citep{raivc2018multivariate} to our two-stage adaptive setting.
+Together, these ingredients yield a quantitative bounded-Lipschitz approximation---i.e., an explicit bound on the convergence rate (Theorem~\ref{thm:quantitative_CLT_W_N})---which reveals the trade-off between aggressive exploitation and inferential stability through the choice of the clipping rate.
+Our proof techniques align and generalize those employed in recent adaptive experiments literature (see Remark~\ref{rmk:CA-approach}). \item\textbf{A fast simulation-based testing procedure:} Building on the general weak convergence results, we define a class of asymptotically valid tests using WIPW test statistics.
 The critical values in the tests are determined by quantiles of the non-normal limiting distributions under the null.
-To obtain the analytically intractable critical values, we propose a computationally efficient and provably valid plug-in bootstrap procedure to estimate the critical values.
+To obtain the analytically intractable critical values, we propose a computationally efficient and provably valid simulation-based procedure to estimate the critical values.
 The procedure rests on the key insight that the derived weak limits can be expressed as a randomly weighted sum of dependent Gaussian random variables.
-By leveraging the new bootstrap procedure, valid and practical hypothesis tests can be conducted despite the complexity of the limiting distribution.
+By leveraging the new simulation-based procedure, valid and practical hypothesis tests can be conducted despite the complexity of the limiting distribution.
 Importantly, the procedure is nonparametric and thus is agnostic to the outcome distribution.
-Moreover, it has time complexity that is independent of the sample size (conditional on estimated nuisance parameters), making it highly scalable. \end{enumerate}
+Moreover, it has time complexity that is independent of the sample size (conditional on estimated nuisance parameters), making it highly scalable.
+We also prove a set of new results on the rate of convergence of Type-I error towards the nominal level using the quantitative CLT approximation~(Corollary~\ref{cor:type-I-error-rate}). \item\textbf{Numerical benchmarking with synthetic and semi-synthetic data:} We conduct extensive numerical simulations and a semi-synthetic data analysis based on the Systolic Blood Pressure Intervention Trial (SPRINT)~\citep{ambrosius2014design} to benchmark the power of nine testing methods: six WIPW simulation-based tests (with two scaling and three weighting schemes), sample-splitting IPW, the Batched Difference-in-Means (BDM) test based on normal limits, and a concentration-inequality-based test.
+The results demonstrate the practical utility of our methods in realistic settings.
+Our results reveal that neither the normality-based BDM test nor the non-normal limit tests uniformly dominate the other in power; the relative advantage depends on the structure of the data generating process.
+Under discrete outcomes, the BDM test can be more powerful, while under continuous outcomes, the WIPW tests with adaptive weighting achieve higher power. \end{enumerate}